Mr. William Denune

 Pencaitland Parish Church Graveyard Inscriptions (775.18 KB) - See last page of this document for "Denune" inscription

-DENUNE:HEPBURN - A Translation (With acknowledgement to the Haddingtonshire Courier.)
+DENUNE:HEPBURN - A Translation from Latin with acknowledgement to the Haddingtonshire Courier.

 "Here the victorious spirit of Mr. William Denune, who was for 19 years minister of the Parish, laid aside his earthly tabernacle.
 He was a true preacher of the gospel both by the sweetness of his manners, the persuasive eloquence of his tongue, and by the whole tone of his life.
 In the joyful and sorrowful changes in the church he calmly did his duty.
 He was helpful to his friends, instructed his own people by his example, and communicated to others the knowledge which he himself had acquired.
 And so he exchanged his natural cheerfulness of spirit for the highest joy about the beginning of February in the year of our Salvation 1704, in the 48th year of his age.
 His mourning widow (Isabel Hepburn) like-minded companion of his life, the beloved mother of his eight children, was buried with honour and tears among the ashes of her husband William, and her son William, of John and Helen who predeceased her."

-This interesting information was taken from, A History of Clan Campbell, Volume 1, by Alastair Campbell.
-This book was first published in 2000, and is an authoritative history of Clan Campbell in 3 volumes.
+A History of Clan Campbell is an authoritative history of Clan Campbell in 3 volumes.
 The author, Alastair Campbell of Airds was Chief Executive of the Campbell Clan and was in charge of the Argyll Archives for thirteen years.

 Research carried out by the College of Arms in London established a new house within the Campbell Clan, tracing the "Campbell of Denoon".
-This group is descended from Duncan Campbell who fled death penalty punishment, and assumed his mother's maiden name Denoon.
-A detailed account of this story is recorded in the Baronage of Scotland, on this page of my website.
-The grandson of a Scottsman who emigrated to Australia, Alfred Campbell, took out Arms, at the College of Arms in London in 1838, and matriculated as, "Campbell of Denoon".
-Alfred Campbell was descended from a David Campbell, alis Denoon, who died at the age of 65 in 1793 and was buried at the churchyard at Fearn.
+This group is descended from David Campbell alias Denoon who lived at Hilton, Tain, and who died at age 65 in 1973 and was buried at the churchyard at Fearn in Easter Ross.
+This David was descended from a later group of Campbells, who took the name Denoon, and fled to Ross shire after one of the Jacobite rebellions in the 18th century.
+One of David's descendents, the grandson of a Scottsman who emigrated to Australia, Alfred Campbell, took out Arms, at the College of Arms in London in 1838, and matriculated as, "Campbell of Denoon".
+We are not descended from this branch of the family, but I would love to see an image of their coat of arms.

 1798 Baronage of Scotland, Denune of Catbole.pdf (696.75 KB)